 Fair Share Distribution / Deployment

-While SAP SNP has in-built fair share distribution/deployment capability, supposedly, it does not work very well.
+While SAP SNP has an in-built fair share distribution/deployment capability, supposedly, it does not work very well.
 The concept of fair share is the opposite of cost optimization.
 Because of these limiting factors, SNP offers a fair share patch, which clients can buy.
-I analyzed this patch and found a lot of illogical things.
+I analyzed this patch and found a lot of wrong things.
 From what I could tell, the patch seemed to make the optimizer ignore the case quantity or rounding values.

 Therefore if an optimizer deployment run looked like the following when the patch was included:

 - Location A = 5

 - Location D = 10

 - Location E = 75

 and the minimum case size or other rounding value was 40, the deployment run without the fair share patch would look like the following:

 - Location D = 40

 - Location E = None